johnlevandowski/Raspberry-Pi-Server/firewall.md

 sudo ufw allow 5201 comment "iperf3"
 ~~~

-## Change logging from low to none after testing
+## Change logging from low to off after testing
 ~~~
-sudo ufw logging none
+sudo ufw logging off
 ~~~

-## Other rules not needed after changing logging to none
+## Other rules not needed after changing logging to off

 ### Disable mDNS so it isn't in logs
 ~~~